Contents - Click a link to skip to the section you want to read

 It’s also worth noting that certain medications do not react well to bromelain.
 If you are taking anticoagulants such as aspirin, apixaban, clopidogrel, or warfarin, for example, you should avoid it.

-Similarly, bromelain can also increase the effect of some sedatives, including alcohol and certain types of antidepressants and sleeping tablets.
+Similarly, bromelain can also increase the effect of some sedatives, including alcohol (check out our post on Can Vegans Drink Alcohol, too) and certain types of antidepressants and sleeping tablets.
 Consult your doctor if you are concerned.